baldurodinsson/auroracoin-project/doc/build-unix.md

- libdb4.8    Berkeley DB       Blockchain & wallet storage libboost    Boost             C++ Library miniupnpc   UPnP Support      Optional firewall-jumping support libqrencode QRCode generation Optional QRCode generation
+ libdb4.8    Berkeley DB       Blockchain & wallet storage libboost    Boost             C++ Library miniupnpc   UPnP Support      Optional firewall-jumping support

-miniupnpc may be used for UPnP port mapping.
-It can be downloaded from http://miniupnp.tuxfamily.org/files/.
+[miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
+It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and turned off by default.
 Set USE_UPNP to a different value to control this:

- USE_UPNP=-    No UPnP support - miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime
+	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime

-libqrencode may be used for QRCode image generation.
-It can be downloaded from http://fukuchi.org/works/qrencode/index.html.en, or installed via your package manager.
-Set USE_QRCODE to control this:
- USE_QRCODE=0   (the default) No QRCode support - libqrcode not required USE_QRCODE=1   QRCode support enabled

-IPv6 support may be enabled by setting
+IPv6 support may be disabled by setting:

- USE_IPV6=1    Enable IPv6 support
+	USE_IPV6=0    Disable IPv6 support

 Licenses of statically linked libraries:
  Berkeley DB   New BSD license with additional requirement that linked